Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Introduction

-\citet{diffscm} also use diffusion models for counterfactual estimation, focusing on the bivariate graph case with an image class causing an image.
+\citet{diffscm} use diffusion models for counterfactual estimation, focusing on the bivariate graph case with an image class causing an image.
 The authors train a diffusion model to generate images and use the abduction-action-prediction procedure from \citet{pearl2016} as well as classifier guidance \citep{classifier_guidance} to generate counterfactual images.
 However, this is solely for bivariate models and requires training a separate classifier for intermediate diffusion images, and exhibits poor performance for more complex images e.g., ImageNet \citep{imagenet}.
-We generalize their approach to arbitrary causal graphs, utilize classifier-free guidance \citep{ho2021classifierfree}, and additionally handle observational and interventional queries.
+Our approach distinguishes itself from~\citet{diffscm} as it can handle general causal graphs (beyond the simpler two node setting) and operates on continuous variables (beyond the simpler case of a discrete label and image).
+Our experimental evaluations are more general as it also covers interventional queries not addressed by~\citet{diffscm}.
+Finally, in terms of theoretical contribution, we provide rigorous conditions on the latent model and structural equations under which we can estimate counterfactuals.
+Even for two variable setting considered by~\citet{diffscm} such a theoretical understanding was previously missing.

+Finally, a diffusion model based approach has also been recently proposed for the different task of causal discovery under additive noise models, where the diffusion model serves as an approximation to the Hessian functions~\citep{sanchez2022diffusion}.
+This raises the interesting question of whether the diffusion models can be adapted for solving the end-to-end problem from discovery to inference.